How Do You Get Good Traction / Grip on Athletic Shoes for Basketball, Volleyball & All Sports on Indoor Courts?

 It’s no wonder that a question like ‘How do you get better grip with basketball shoes’ is often searched for online.
 Solutions range from simple hacks to products designed to improve traction on sports footwear.

 In this post, we look at some common recommendations:

-Keep court shoe soles clean for better grip
+1. Keep shoe soles clean for better grip

 - Wetting your towels will always yield inconsistent results because there is NO WAY to guarantee the material will have uniform water coverage.

 - Even if you could guarantee uniform coverage, it’s impossible to know exactly how much water is the right amount every time!

 - While you can (and many players still do) lick your hands to wipe the bottoms of your shoes, it’s unsightly.
 More importantly, though, this technique would work only if you have perfectly flat, large hands.
 Think about it: With your palms’ contours, it’s impossible to make contact with the entire surface of the sole.

 - Using a towel can be hit or miss:

 2. Mop the court regularly to minimize dust

 A clean floor definitely makes a big difference, but dry mopping can’t and won’t guarantee a clean court.
 Wet mopping is the best way to keep the floors clean, but that takes a dedicated maintenance staff which is both costly and time consuming.
 Dry mopping is helpful in “moving” the dust and dirt but it does not REMOVE the dirt.
 Dry mopping is really only good for drying liquid spills or absorbing perspiration after players fall.